Last Updated on January 9, 2023

 Cons

-- Only two lighting zones
+- No RGB lighting zones

-2. Logitech G502 Hero Edition Gaming Mouse
+2. Logitech G502 X Gaming Mouse

 This one from Logitech has been a staple for many PC gaming rigs because it is simply an incredible mouse.
+From how it feels while resting your hand to all of the possible button configurations, this next generation of the G502 nails a lot of functionality and is unique in its design.

 There are two thumb buttons near the two main mouse buttons that act as your DPI switch but you can change them to do whatever you’d like within Logitech’s mouse software.